lucasbasquerotto/ext-cloud/tasks/vpn/README.md

     api_token: "<digital_ocean_api_token>"
 ```

-The above example will create the tags:
+The above example will create the foolowing tags (if needed):

+- `main`
 - `auto`
 - `dmz`